Run MCP tools

 See Use Gemini CLI for this option.

-• Best for interacting with a Web UI
+• Best for interacting with a Web GUI

 • Can be used for datacommons.org or a Custom Data Commons instance